qismib/.github/profile/README.md

 ## Quantum Key Distribution

-## Disign and Simulation of qubits
+## Design and Simulation of qubits